 It almost seems written in the stars that a cocktail bar with a whisk(e)y focus should be planted on a lane called Malthouse.
-The Melbourne branch of Sven Almenning’s highly acclaimed Eau De Vie is the product of this serendipitous meeting.
+The Melbourne branch of Sven Almenning’s World Class drinking venue Eau De Vie is the product of this serendipitous meeting.

 If the copious examples (in the hundreds) of whiskey (and whisky) from around the world, expert bar staff and extensive cocktail list isn't enough, the addition of a dining concept offering a five-course whiskey and cocktail degustation dinner charters brave new territory.